TUE-EE-ES/modular-flow-shop-scheduler/README.md

 For convenience, we've provided two docker images that can be used to recreate the experiments:

-- The single-node docker image creates a docker image that installs the dependencies, runs and analyses the experiments in a single node.
+- The single-node docker image: creates a docker image that installs the dependencies, runs and analyses the experiments in a single node.
 However, because the analysis is not parallelized it can take a long time to execute.
-- The multi-node-enabled docker image creates a docker image with the dependencies to run the experiments in a multi-node environment.
+- The multi-node-enabled docker: image creates a docker image with the dependencies to run the experiments in a multi-node environment.
 The image is built without running the experiments and it is expected to be run in a multi-node environment.